Artificial Intelligence Glossary 📑

 Model: The result of training a machine learning algorithm, used to make predictions or classifications.

-Multi-modal: refers to systems or models capable of processing, understanding, and generating information from multiple types of data modalities, such as text, images, audio, video, or other sensory inputs.
+Multimodal: Refers to systems or models capable of processing, understanding, and generating information from multiple types of data modalities, such as text, images, audio, video, or other sensory inputs.

 N